ibanknatoPrad/emuDownloadCenter-wiki/Emulator-psinex.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

 _PSinex PC Emulator is a Sony Playstation 1 emulator.
 A BIOS is NOT required but may make some games run better!
-Also, this emulator requires Plugins (Try here: http://www.emulator-zone.com/doc.php/psx/psxplugins-tools.html)._
+Also, this emulator requires Plugins._
 ***
 ## Screenshot
 ![](https://raw.githubusercontent.com/PhoenixInteractiveNL/emuDownloadCenter/master/hooks/psinex/screen.jpg "PSinex screenshot.")